webdevgods/WdgBlog/README.md

 WdgBlog
 =======

-A general purpose blog module
+A general purpose blog module.

+This is extremely beta!!!
+Do not rely on this to stay as is or to be reliable until release!